L4bb3rs/Chia-CAT-Send-to-List/README.md

-# Chia-CAT-List-Send
+# Chia CAT send to list
-## Send Chia CAT tokens to a list in of addresses in a text file.
+## Send Chia CAT tokens to a list of addresses in contained in a text file.

 **Windows** - Place a file named list.txt which contains XCH addresses (1 Per line) and python script in C:\Users\username\.chia\mainnet\config